Moldcell: Moldcell Foundation

-· fostering and supporting the high potential emerging sectors of Moldova as well as social entrepreneurship and develop the workforce that will enable jobs creation inside the country and that will allow the high potential industries to compete internationally thus contributing into the economic growth of Moldova.

 4G Internet Bandwidth

 Moldcell has 4G network coverage in over 30 regions in Moldova, among which are: Bălți, Bubuieci, Cahul, Călărași, Seliștea Nouă, Căușeni, Ceadîr-Lunga, Chișinău, Codru, Comrat, Cricova, Drochia, Edineț, Fălești, Florești, Grătiești, Hîncești, Ialoveni, Leova, Orhei, Rîșcani, Soroca, Stăuceni, Strășeni, Taraclia, Trușeni, Ungheni, Vulcănești.
 So far, the following populated areas: Novaci, Cojușna, Bugeac, Măgdăcești, Porumbeni, Hulboaca, Durlești, Dumbrava have only partial 4G coverage.

 Highlights 2014

 On August 11, 2014, Moldcell purchased three licenses for the right to use resources of radio - frequency spectrum in 800, 900 and 1800 MHz for the provision of networks and mobile communications services of general use.
 The licenses were granted for 15 years.
 With an investment of 25.5 million euros for the purchase of these licenses.

 From 2000 to 2014, Moldcell spent 3.7 billion MDL on the development of telecommunication infrastructure.
 In the same period, the company paid over 1 billion 254 million MDL in taxes and state levies.

 From the launch of this service in July 2013, and till late 2014, Moldcell acquired in its network over 60% of the overall number of Moldovan users who decided to change their operator.

 Also in late 2014, Moldcell obtained the highest revenues from selling broadband internet services (35.92%).

 Moldcell is the single operator on the Moldovan market that continues to stably increase its turnover, from 25.41% in Q4 2012, to 30.39% in Q4 2014.

 In 2014, Moldcell became partner of the first innovation lab in Moldova.
 MiLab works as a multilateral platform to engage actors from different sectors (public, private, non-profit, etc.) to seek and experiment with innovative approaches to the society's problems.
 MiLab is a joint project of UNDP Moldova, e-Government Center, British Embassy in Chisinau, Moldcell, and other private partners.